brownemint/Ti-Android-CameraView/README.md

 + save_location (String) - Directory to save the image in.
 DEFAULT = "camera".
 CREATION ONLY.
 + useFrontCamera (Boolean) - Use the front camera or not.
 DEFAULT = false.
 CREATION ONLY.
 + pictureTimeout (Integer) - Integer to indicate how long to wait (milliseconds) before restarting the preview after a picture has been taken.
-A negative number will result in the preview not restarting.
+A negative number (or 0) will result in the preview not restarting.
 DEFAULT = 1000.
+CREATION ONLY.
++ resolutionNamed (Integer) - Resolution for the camera and preview.
+Use one of these [constants](#res_constants).
+Default is _RESOLUTION_LOW_.
 CREATION ONLY.

 ### takePicture _(method)_